top of page

 Why CO₂ Laser Division Is Chosen for Infants with Tongue-Tie

-One of the treatment options for symptomatic tongue-tie is frenotomy — a procedure that releases the tight tissue to restore mobility.
-Traditionally, this has been done with scissors or a scalpel; however, CO₂ laser division has increasingly become a chosen method in many clinics.
-This post explains why clinicians may prefer CO₂ laser—for neonatal and early infant frenotomies—highlighting evidence and practice-based reasons.
+One treatment option for symptomatic tongue-tie is frenotomy.
+This procedure releases the tight tissue to restore mobility.
+Traditionally, this has been done with scissors or a scalpel.
+However, CO₂ laser division has increasingly become a preferred method in many clinics.
+This post explains why clinicians may prefer CO₂ laser for neonatal and early infant frenotomies, highlighting evidence and practice-based reasons.

 What Is CO₂ Laser Frenotomy?

-CO₂ lasers emit light at a wavelength strongly absorbed by water in soft tissue, producing precise ablation with controlled depth and minimal thermal spread.
-This technology allows clinicians to vaporize restrictive frenulum tissue without direct contact, leading to precise and bloodless incisions.2highhousepedo.com+1
+CO₂ lasers emit light at a wavelength that is strongly absorbed by water in soft tissue.
+This produces precise ablation with controlled depth and minimal thermal spread.
+This technology allows clinicians to vaporize restrictive frenulum tissue without direct contact, leading to precise and bloodless incisions. highhousepedo.com+1

 Key Advantages for Infants